DataSF/datasf.github.io/academy/_posts/2017-12-22-intro-to-power-bi.md

   jump-start on your 1st Power BI project.
 Power BI is a powerful, low-cost program that focuses on the entire business intelligence chain: from data wrangling to visualizing to sharing to automation.
+prerequisites: >-
-prerequisites: Participants should have a good working knowledge of pivot tables.
+  Participants should have a good working knowledge of pivot tables and must have Power BI Desktop installed before their course.
 length: Two 4-hour sessions, total 8
 subjects:
   - Data Management